KBurbank/Quarto-Exam-Class/README.md

 ## Installing

-To start writing a new exam, you can use the following command fro to install this extension along with a minimal template:
+To start writing a new exam, you can use the following command to install this extension along with a minimal template:

 ```
 quarto use template KBurbank/examclass